-The Council of Architecture (CoA) has been constituted by the Government of India under the provisions of the Architects Act, 1972.
+The Council of Architecture (CoA) is an autonomous statutory body of Ministry of Education, Government of India constituted under the provisions of the Architects Act, 1972.
 This Act was enacted by the Parliament of India and came into force with effect from 1st September, 1972.
 The Act provides for registration of Architects, standards of education, recognized qualifications and standards of professional conduct and etiquette to be complied with by the architects.
 The Council of Architecture is vested with the responsibility of maintaining the register of architects on national basis as well as regulating the Architecture education and practice of Architecture profession throughout India.
 For this purpose, the Government of India has framed Rules and Council has framed Regulations as provided for in the Architects Act, with the approval of Government of India.

 Any person desirous of carrying on the profession as 'Architect' must have registration with Council of Architecture.
 For the purpose of registration, one must undergo the education in accordance with the Council of Architecture Minimum Standards of Architectural Education Regulations and possess the recognized qualification as appended to the Architects Act.
 The registration with Council of Architecture as an Architect entitles a person to use the title and style of Architect, for practicing the profession of architecture.
 If any person falsely represents or claims to be registered architect or uses any words or letters to suggest that she/he is an architect or misuses title and style of architect, such acts tantamount to committing of a criminal offence punishable under the Architects Act, 1972.